 - Starbucks: Whether you need your morning coffee fix or a cozy spot to relax, Starbucks at Crescent B Commons offers your favorite beverages and snacks in a familiar setting

-B Street Restaurants
+3. B Street Restaurants at Babcock Ranch

 While B Street may be new, it’s already raising the bar for Babcock Ranch’s food culture.
 Situated just across from Founder’s Square, this thoughtfully designed, walkable plaza is quickly becoming the community’s go-to gathering spot for everything from sushi nights to ice cream runs.